 The barbell bench press is one of the upper body exercises that allow you to lift the most weight.
-This makes the body used to high levels of stress and develops brute strength.
-Also, the technical qualities surrounding the bench press allow you to max on it much easier.
+As a result, the body gets used to high levels of stress and develops brute strength.
+Also, the technical qualities surrounding the bench press allow you to max on it in a more convenient fashion.

 3.Easier to program

-The bench press allows you to make more precise jumps.
-The dumbbells in most gyms fluctuate in weight too much and often the jumps are quite high.
-This makes the barbell bench press much easier to program in a routine since you can plan your workouts better.
+The barbell bench press allows you to make more precise jumps.
+The dumbbells in most gyms fluctuate in weight too much and often the jumps are too high.
+This makes the barbell bench press easier to program.